rhyslwells/Data-Archive/content/standardised/Model Evaluation.md

 engagement:
 recency_of_interest:
 ---
-Appropriate evaluation metrics are used based on the problem type (classification vs. regression).
+Appropriate evaluation metrics are used based on the problem type (classification vs. regression), to assess how well the model predicts.

 ==The aim is to improve accuracy but also to generalize and avoid biases== and [[Overfitting]].